-A new year is a great chance to start fresh.
-If you’re among those kicking off a new decade with a new health plan or a refreshed determination to better control your spending, you may be looking for ways to save money on your health care costs.
+If you’re starting the year with a new health plan or simply a refreshed determination to trim expenses, now may be a good time to look for ways to save on your health care costs.

-If your health coverage is through your employer or an individual plan that you purchased on your own, these tips may help you put your benefits to better use and take advantage of services your plan might offer.
+Whether your coverage is through your employer or is an individual plan purchased on your own, these tips may help put your benefits to better use and make health care more affordable:

 Many health plans cover costs for annual check-ups, health screenings and immunizations, when you see a network care provider.
 Consider verifying how other services will be covered by logging into your member website or calling the number on your ID card.

 If you signed up for a flexible spending account (FSA) or a health savings account (HSA) as part of your 2022 benefits, make sure you know how to use those funds to pay for qualified expenses not covered by your plan.

 Heading to an emergency room for a non-life-threatening issue may cost you far more than visiting an alternative setting, such as urgent care or a convenience clinic.
 An average ER visit is around $2,200, while a typical urgent care appointment may cost you $180.
 In addition, seeking care in the ER may mean longer wait times and an increased exposure to germs, such as the virus that causes COVID-19.

 If you are faced with a non-emergency health condition, such as a migraine, sore throat or stomachache, but your primary care doctor’s office is closed, consider the potential benefits of a convenient, lower-cost virtual visit.
 Appointments that allow you to speak with a health care professional via a smartphone, laptop or tablet can often be made 24/7 with an average cost of $50 or less.

 In addition to knowing the right care setting, choosing doctors and labs in your plan’s network will likely mean paying less.
 In-network care providers and labs have pre-negotiated rates for health care services, which may help reduce the chances you’ll get a surprise bill.